-Child Self-harm Over-reaction to mistakes / Inappropriate emotional Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, thumb Desperate attention-seeking behaviour sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
+Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem

+Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
 Intensely involved with their children, never allowing anyone else to undertake their child's care.
 History of mental health, alcohol or drug misuse or domestic violence.
-Previous domestic violence Frevious domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health problems History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of History of abuse or mental health problems surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault
+Previous domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health problems Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Mental health, drug or alcohol difficulties Wider parenting difficulties Cold and unresponsive to the child's emotional needs Physical or sexual assault or a culture of physical chastisement.
+Overly critical of the child Lack of support from family or social network.